 For those that want a place in the middle of nowhere for a retreat, maybe Broadford is your place to be.
 The hostel even better, in a dead-end without any kind of illumination, imagine the darkness… However, parking was also for free, so if you need to go out by car is also fine.

 This place was another last-minute booking, unfortunately I didn’t find it on Booking.com, but I found them on tripadvisor.
-We were really lucky to get their last bedroom, all the other hostels and B&Bs in that area were fully booked, and we really needed a place to stay.
+We were really lucky to get their last bedroom, all the other hostels and B&Bs in Kyleakin area were fully booked, and we really needed a place to stay.
 The bedroom was tiny, but perfect for what we were looking for.
 The breakfast was included, but we had to decide what to eat the evening before so that they could prepare everything, and it was delicious 🙂

-Our last night together in this trip, we looked for a hostel and this was the one we found.
+Our last night together in this trip, we looked for a hostel in Glasgow, and this was the one we found.
 It’s located a bit too far from the center, but with transportation it seems to be easy to get there.
 Since we had a car, we didn’t check if it is as easy as the staff told us…

 There are a few shops in that area, and it is right next to a Wetherspoons where you can get very affordable meals and drinks.
 Regarding the hostel, mixed dorms with private toilet, the breakfast is self-service, costing almost nothing.

 And here’s where I spent the last night!
-I chose this place because it was on the way to the airport, and nothing else.
+I chose this place because it was on the way to Edinbugh’s airport, and nothing else.
 The place wasn’t the best, actually far from that.
-For someone who is looking for an affordable option just for one night, then it’s perfect, but there were a few details that annoyed me a but.
+For someone who is looking for an affordable option just for one night, then it’s perfect, but there were a few details that annoyed me a bit.
 Like the fact that the hostel’s address being wrong on Booking.com?
 And according to them, this is intentional, apparently people get lost trying to find the hostel, so, they have the address of the nearest hotel.
 Not a smart decision…

 Regarding the place, the parking is also free, the bedroom was clean but with a very old carpet covered in stains (detail that I only noticed maybe because I was really annoyed by the time I wasted trying to find the hotel), the toilets and showers are shared by all and they are in the corridor, like detachable toilets (yes, this is true).

 So, basically, if you are looking for something like a hostel, but with a private bedroom, then it is ok.
-FOr those looking for a proper hotel, then it is terrible.
+For those looking for a proper hotel, then it is terrible.
 I guess, it is all a matter of perspective.